mailund/pmatch/README.md

 Although R doesn’t implement tail recursion optimization, habit forces me to write tail recursive functions.
 For list functions, this usually means providing an accumulator parameter.
-Other than that, recursive functions operating on linke lists should simply match on `NIL` and `CONS` patterns.
+Other than that, recursive functions operating on linked lists should simply match on `NIL` and `CONS` patterns.
 Two examples could be computing the length of a list and reversing a list: